11 Best Business Bank Accounts for LLC in 2025

 Bank of America business checking accounts are only one of several products that BofA offers to small businesses.
 The two levels are similar to Chase and Capital One, with two different levels of service aimed at smaller and larger businesses.

 Bank of America is the epitome of a traditional bank.
 While it has online capabilities with a decent app, it’s still not as simple to use as other options.
-Plus, the fee structure is not built with small businesses in mind due to the large balances required to waive those fees.
+Plus, the fee structure isn’t built with small businesses in mind due to the large balances required to waive those fees.

 Fees